-A rotator cuff injury is inflammation of, or damage to, the muscles and tendons in your shoulder.
+A rotator cuff injury is inflammation or damage to the muscles and tendons in your shoulder.

 Rotator cuff injuries are the most common cause of shoulder pain in the UK.
-Shoulder pain affects up to a quarter of all people in the UK with seven in 10 of these being caused by a rotator cuff injury.
+Shoulder pain affects up to a quarter of the UK population, with seven in 10 of these being caused by a rotator cuff injury.

 Your rotator cuff is made up of a group of four muscles (the subscapularis, supraspinatus, infraspinatus and teres minor) and their tendons.
 They help keep your shoulder joint stable and also help with shoulder joint movement.

 Your shoulder joint (also known as your glenohumeral joint) is a ball and socket joint made up of two bones.
-The ball-shaped end of your upper arm bone (humerus) and a shallow socket on the edge of your shoulder blade (scapula).
+The ball-shaped end of your upper arm bone (humerus) joins with a shallow socket on the edge of your shoulder blade (scapula).

 On top of your shoulder joint is a bone called the acromion.
 In the gap between your shoulder joint and the acromion is a narrow space called the subacromial space.
 This is where your rotator cuff tendons pass through.
 In this space is a fluid-filled pad called the subacromial bursa, which cushions your tendons.

-Rotator cuff injury is a general term to describe inflammation (soreness and swelling) or damage to one or more of the muscles, tendons or bursa that make up your rotator cuff.
+Rotator cuff injury is a general term.
+It describes inflammation (soreness and swelling) or damage to one or more of the muscles, tendons or bursa that make up your rotator cuff.